wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ### Role Mapping

-Role Mapping for logged in users can come from the configured openID security provider or an imported Database.
+If your application has multuple roles, then the role for logged in users can come from the configured openID security provider or application Database.

 **Search User Role**: Enable this option to select the user role provider.
 You are provided with two options- OpenID and Database.